jharri34/jharri34.github.io/_portfolio/UAB.md

 tags : Java C# Python Bash Android Phonegap Perl Slurm Html Javascript CSS
 ---

+## Key Contributions

+- **Web and Mobile Application Development**:
-- Frontend and backend development for web and mobile applications, utilizing Java, C#, Python, and Bash.
+  - Designed and developed frontend and backend solutions for web and mobile applications using Java, C#, Python, and Bash.
+  - Created multiple iOS and Android applications, including the **Cancer Resources App**, **PEACE-P**, and **MAXX Bus Routes**, using C#, Android, and PhoneGap technologies.

+- **GEO-Tagging Software**:
   - Developed GEO-tagging software for the FBI to analyze phishing scams, leveraging Java for backend programming and data analysis.

-- Created multiple iOS and Android applications, Cancer Resources App, PEACE-P, and MAXX Bus Routes, using C#, Android, and Phonegap technologies.
+- **High-Performance Computing**:
-- Implemented a sequencing algorithm within a shared computing cluster, utilizing Python, Perl, Bash, and Java with the Slurm job scheduler
+  - Implemented a sequencing algorithm within a shared computing cluster using Python, Perl, Bash, and Java with the Slurm job scheduler.

+- **Rapid Prototyping**:
-- Created Peace-P V1 and OPENFLOW: Lunch and Learn, emphasizing rapid prototyping and hands-on software development for research-driven solutions.
+  - Created **PEACE-P V1** and **OPENFLOW: Lunch and Learn**, emphasizing rapid prototyping and hands-on software development for research-driven solutions.